amnuts/opcache-gui/README.md

 ## What's new

+Version 2.2.0 provides the ability to turn on/off the file list (default is on)

 Version 2.1.0 now provides a much easier way to configure some options, be it the poll time, toggling the ability to reset the cache, real-time updates, etc. It also allows you to show the big values (memory usage and hit rate) as gauge graphs instead of big numbers.

 Version 2.0.0 introduces the use of React.js provides the ability to seamlessly update more of the information in real-time (well, every five seconds by default) - so now the files as well as the overview get refreshed.
 There is an updated look, removing the gradients and going for a flatter feel.
 And the code in general has had an overhaul.